Backend-Developer-1-OP/aws-engineer-master-project/README.md

 # aws-engineer-master-project
-repository fot an aws master project
+repository for an aws master project